 - provide information in the owner’s manual or information handbook on the risk of rollover

-- be tested for lateral static stability, and display the angle at which the quad bike tips on to two wheels on a hang tag at the point of sale.
+- be tested for lateral static stability, and display the angle at which the quad bike tips on to two wheels on a hang tag

 - have a spark arrestor that conforms to the Australian Standard AS 1019-2000 or the US Standard 5100-1d.